MindPointGroup/lambda-recurse/README.md

 Pass down the lambda context object as-is from within your handler

 ### **REQUIRED** `validator`
-An `async` function that returns either `true` or `false`.
-Use this function to determine completeness ie "is a node available? "did a processing job finish?", "is my DB ready to accept connections".
+An `async` function that returns either `truthy` or `falsey`.
+This function determines completeness ie "is a node available? "did a processing job finish?", "is my DB ready to accept connections".
+It is passed the unadulterated payload.

 ### **OPTIONAL** `maxRecurse (2)`
 The maximum amount of times to recursively invoke your lambda function